Fever After Vaccination: When to Worry and What’s Normal

 2. Duration: Mild fevers usually resolve within 1–3 days.

-3. Accompanying Symptoms: If your child is active, eating, and drinking normally, it’s likely just a mild reaction.
+3. Accompanying Signs: If your child is active, eating, and drinking normally, it’s likely just a mild reaction.

 Signs That Indicate a More Serious Reaction

-While most reactions to vaccines are mild and temporary, certain signs can indicate a more serious issue that requires immediate medical attention.
-If you notice any of the following symptoms, don’t hesitate to seek help.
+Most vaccine reactions are mild and temporary.
+Some signs, however, point to a more serious issue that needs medical attention right away.
+If you notice any of the following, don’t wait to seek help.

 Signs What It May Indicate Action to Take